kdlawson/Winnie/README.md

 Open an issue if you have any problems or want to suggest new features.

-## Notice: Version 1.1 Update

-The version 1.1 release makes a few big changes to the package that will affect backwards compatability.
-The conventions for output filenames have changed to be more consistent with JWST products from other packages.
-Loading older Winnie products back into a "SpaceReduction" object should still work.

 ## Installation

 #### Clone this repository: